1. Home

 What operating systems are supported?

-Windows 10 IoT Enterprise is the only supported OS at this time.
+Windows 10 IoT Enterprise and Ubuntu 20.04 IoT are the only supported OSes at this time.
 Windows 10 Pro will install but is not supported.
 For Ubuntu, please refer to Using the K400 with Ubuntu for Intel Iot.

 How do I install the wall mount or DIN mount